America Has a Problem

 "America Has a Problem" is a song by American singer Beyoncé, taken from her seventh studio album, Renaissance (2022), which was released on July 29, 2022, through Parkwood Entertainment and Columbia Records as an album track.
 It contains a sample of "Cocaine", written by Tino Santron Macintosh and Andrell D. Rogers and performed by Kilo Ali.
-The song was issued as the album's third single.
-The standalone version features American rapper Kendrick Lamar and was released on May 19, 2023 through streaming and digital platforms as the album's third single.
+A remix of the song featuring Kendrick Lamar was issued as the album's third single, and was released on May 19, 2023.

 Critical reception

 "America Has a Problem" has received positive reviews from music critics.
 Will Dukes of Rolling Stone described the song as a "cool-as-the-inside-of-an-ice-cream-truck banger," and highlights its "stark" chords and "jittery" hi-hats.
 Writing for Billboard, Kyle Denis applauded the interpolation of "Cocaine" for providing a "canvas for some of the best rapping of Beyoncé’s career; it’s an ambitious song that reveals new rewards with every listen."

 Melissa Ruggieri of USA Today named "America Has a Problem" as the most intriguingly titled song on Renaissance, and praised how Beyoncé "tears into a liquid rap sandwiched between a heavenly refrain."
 In a mixed review, Consequence's Marcus Shorter writes that the song has a "great groove," but the "tough talk of 'rolling with goons in case you start acting familiar' feels more out of place than a nun at Chippendales."